WebOrigami/docs/src/content/framework/tutorial.md

 doubled = repeat(2, word):
 ```

 This calls a built-in `repeat` function.
-Here, the value of `doubled` will be "beepbeep".
+The value of `doubled` will be "beepbeep".

 <span class="tutorialStep"></span> **Try it:** In `site.vfiles`, define a top-level virtual file called `title` to hold the name of your site, say, "Our Amazing Team".
 Then update the formula for `index.html` to pass the title to `greet`, so that the preview shows: Hello, **Our Amazing Team**!